tiinajor/pilvi/w1 JavaScript Language/01 JavaScript Tools/README.md

 ### 1.1 Test Your Understanding

-1. the values read from the text boxes are stored as *strings*.
-Modify the code to store the quantity to an *integer* and the price, tax and discount as *floats* (hint, check the [crib sheet](http://www.cheatography.com/davechild/cheat-sheets/javascript/)).
+1. Try to figute out calculations.
+What kind of corrections are needed to your code so calculations give the right answer?  (hint, check the [crib sheet](http://www.cheatography.com/davechild/cheat-sheets/javascript/)).
-2. modify the JS code to double the discount applied when the quantity ordered is greater than 100 items
+2. modify the JS code to count the weight of fruit  - you wished to get only half of the amount you had in the beginning.
-3. modify the HTML form to include a *shipping* field, and include this value in the total calculation in `shopping.js`.
+3. modify the HTML form to include a *taxes* field (use 12%), and include this value in the total calculation in `shopping.js`.

 As you edit the file in C9 you have to save once in a while.
 To view the new version simply refresh the web browser tab running your web page.